-- 3.21 The key way through which we maintain trust is by maintaining strong prudential standards.
-Strong prudential standards preserve the growth prospects of the real economy in the medium-to-long term by reducing harm from future financial instabilities, thereby creating trust in the prudential regime.
-Strong standards, together with healthy competition in the financial sector, and consideration of the UK's long-term output and growth, collectively underpin the success of the UK as an international financial centre, and the ability of the financial sector to support the real economy. - 3.22 Trust is also maintained through the appropriate design and calibration of standards: excessively high standards can hamper economic growth by constraining the provision of financial services to the real economy, and also harm the trust and attractiveness of the UK regulatory framework.
+3.22 The key way that we maintain trust is by maintaining strong prudential standards.
+Strong prudential standards preserve the growth prospects of the real economy in the medium to long term by reducing harm from future financial instabilities, thereby creating trust in the prudential regime.
+Strong standards, together with healthy competition in the financial sector, and consideration of the UK's long-term output and growth, collectively underpin the success of the UK as an international financial centre, its competitiveness and the ability of the financial sector to support the real economy.

+3.23 Trust is also maintained through the appropriate design and calibration of standards: excessively high standards can hamper economic growth by constraining the provision of financial services to the real economy, and also harm the trust and attractiveness of the UK regulatory framework.